ncatlab/nlab-content/pages/6/4/3/7/17346/content.md

 For $Y = \mathbb{S}$ this is trivial.
 For general $Y$ and $E$ among the above examples this is the [[universal coefficient theorem]] of ([Adams 74, chapter III, prop.
 13.5](#Adams74)), see also ([Schwede 12, chapter II, prop.
 6.20](#Schwede12)), and see at _[Kronecker pairing -- Universal coefficient theorem](Kronecker+pairing#UniversalCoefficientTheorem)_.

-With this we finally get the following statement, which serves to identity maps of certain spectra with their induced maps on $E$-homology:
+With this we finally get the following statement, which serves to identify maps of certain spectra with their induced maps on $E$-homology:

 +-- {: .num_prop #ComoduleHomForENCohomology}
 ###### Proposition